Bring It Up

 "Bring It Up", also known as "Bring It Up (Hipster's Avenue)", is a song recorded by James Brown.
-It was released as a single in 1967 and charted #7 R&B and #29 Pop.
+It was released as a single in 1967 and charted No. 7 R&B and No. 29 Pop.
 It also appeared on the album James Brown Sings Raw Soul.
 An unedited version of the song was released on the 1991 box set Star Time.

 Live performances of the song appear on the albums Live at the Garden and Live at the Apollo, Volume II.